sekyondaMeta/helion/README.md

 helpful for debugging and understanding Helion's compilation process.
 One can also use `foo_kernel.bind(args).to_triton_code(config)` to get the Triton code as a string.

+To emit a repro script that includes the Helion kernel definition, the config decorator, and a `helion_repro_caller()` helper that recreates the runtime inputs before invoking the Helion kernel, set `HELION_PRINT_REPRO=1` or include `print_repro=True` in the `@helion.kernel` decorator.
+This prints the repro script to `stderr`, which is helpful for debugging and for sharing minimal repro on GitHub issue tracker.

 Within an `hl.tile`/`hl.grid` device loop, if you want to print intermediate results using `print("x", ...)` syntax, or pause execution using Python's built-in `breakpoint()`, set either `TRITON_INTERPRET=1` (runs Triton's CPU interpreter) or `HELION_INTERPRET=1` (runs the Helion kernel in eager mode).